Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:21: All bridges and tunnels into Manhattan are closed.
-The George Washington Bridge is however kept open to allow vehicle traffic to evacuate from Manhattan, and the Brooklyn and Manhattan Bridges are kept open for pedestrian evacuation.
-In addition, New Jersey Transit continues its train service into New York Penn Station to allow more people to evacuate the island.
+The George Washington Bridge is, however, kept open to allow vehicle traffic to evacuate from Manhattan, and the Brooklyn and Manhattan Bridges are kept open for pedestrian evacuation.
+In addition, New Jersey Transit continues its train service into New York Penn Station to allow more people to evacuate the island, and over the next several hours, the United States Coast Guard coordinates maritime evacuations of thousands more people from Lower Manhattan to New Jersey and Staten Island.